See the best of the Met on our funniest tour!

-Fans of murder mysteries and The Da Vinci Code will enjoy this scavenger hunt through the Metropolitan Museum of Art.
+Fans of murder mysteries and The Da Vinci Code will enjoy this unusual adventure at the Metropolitan Museum of Art.
 A murdered curator has left behind a cryptic trail of clues connected with secrets in works of art.
 As your team gathers answers about the art, you begin to piece together a sordid tale about greed, lust, pride, revenge, and treachery—all revolving around the museum’s planned multi-million-dollar purchase of a rare painting by Leonardo da Vinci.

 Even if you’re not a murder mystery buff, you’ll have plenty of fun spotting unusual details in art, piercing together the story, and laughing at some of the surprising discoveries.
-No knowledge of the museum or its art is required—you just need to use your wits and be up for an adventure.
+No knowledge of the museum or its art is required—you just need sharp eyes, comfy shoes, and good teamwork.
 If you’re looking for a shorter and easier hunt with a murder mystery, check out the Whodunit at the Met Scavenger Hunt.